20 Photography Angles To Unleash Your creativity

 1. Long Shot Photography Angle

 The subject is captured in a broad view of their surroundings in a long shot.
-To set the setting, this sort of camera shot is usually applied.
+To set the scene, this sort of camera shot is usually applied.
 It provides a perspective to the viewers by observing how the subject interacts with their surroundings.

 A full shot is a close-up variation of the long shot.
 This captures the subject’s overall look while also displaying the surroundings in the background.